timor/mfactor/Readme.md

 ## stacks ##

 ### data stack ###
+- also called parameter stack, used for all operations

 ### catch stack (tbd) ###
-- exception handling records (continuations, actually)
+- exception handling records (place for capturing linear one-shot continuations)
-- naiive implementation, copying all other stacks onto the catch stack

 ### retain stack ###
 - general purpose stack
-- must be empty after word exits (TODO: include balance checks in parser)
+- _should_ be empty after word exits (TODO: include balance checks in parser)

 ### return stack ###
 - saves return information as well as beginning of word information for debugging

 # build notes #